Skip to main content

 Yes.
 Every POS sale creates an order, so it appears on your dashboard, in your reports, and in the customer’s order history.

 Yes.
 Gift cards are products in your catalogue.
-Add one to the cart, take payment, and the system generates a gift card code automatically.
+Add one to the cart, take payment, and a gift card code is generated automatically.
 See Gift Cards for setup.

 Use the custom item option to add a one-off product with a name, price, and tax rate.
 This is handy for selling something you don’t normally stock.